5 Ways Drinking Alcohol Ruins Your Body and Your Brain TODAY ~~

 Alcohol can affect your weight by:

-Slowing your metabolism.
-When you consume alcohol, your body prioritizes metabolizing it over other nutrients.
-This can slow down the fat-burning process, as your body focuses on processing the alcohol first.
 Causing food cravings.
 As Dr. Heinberg notes, alcohol also impairs judgment.
 That means we may go out to eat with the best intentions for making healthy choices.
 But once we’ve had a cocktail, we might be inclined to go for a deep-fried appetizer instead of vegetables.

 “Often, any beverages are a big source of empty calories — whether it’s soda, juice, sweet tea, beer, wine or cocktails,” she clarifies.
 “Any of those things add calories, but really, without nutrition and without the sense of feeling full.”